friends-of-ai/solve-problems-by-searching/README.md

 # Solve problems by searching

-A collection of algorithms to solve problems by searching.
+This framework to solve problems by searching provides you a collection of algorithms to do this.

 ## 1. Breadth-first Search - Search with Costs